-What I didn’t realize is that, at least for me, my muse was God.
+What I didn’t realize is that, at least for me, one of my muses is God.
 Cameron’s theory of God as the Great Artist struck me as being right on target.
 I have an inner artist that connects with God and is inspired to write.
-It is as if I am merely a conduit between myself and my muse.
+It is as if I am merely a conduit between myself and Him when He’s speaking to my heart.
 For the longest time, I could not figure out what went wrong.
 I had written some fairly decent poems over the years.
 This was especially true when I was emotionally lost, hurt, or crushed.
 The words were cathartic, and they would often just come pouring out.
 Now, admittedly, I think my alcoholism and drug addiction caused me to shut down.
 God could not reach me.
 The lack of inspiration was on me.